jetstream-cloud/js2docs/docs/general/manilaVM.md

 [client.$accessTo]
     key = $accessKey
 ```
-Replace `$accessTo` with the arbitrary name you chose in step 3 and `$accessKey` with the Access Key generated in step 4
+Replace `$accessTo` with the arbitrary name you chose and `$accessKey` with the Access Key generated in the earlier steps.

 Your file should look something like this :